Best Dust Collectors: Keep Your Air Clean and Your Lungs Healthy

 - Somewhat heavy

-This is a cordless, handheld vacuum with a translucent dust bowl that has a capacity of 11 ounces.
-The dust collection bowl is washable.
+Technically not a "dust collector," this cordless, handheld vacuum is an affordable option that's good for around-the-house use, with a translucent dust bowl that has a capacity of 11 ounces.

 - Effectively collects small and large particles